 Maximum Waterproofness – If you are serious about being outdoors in all weather then you need something that is going to keep you dry.
 It is worth investing in a decent GORE-TEX Pro hardshell jacket which is going to give you the best protection against driving rain.
 Some examples of GORE-TEX Pro shell jackets.

 Rugged Activities – Again the GORE-TEX Pro range offers great durability with high performance 3 layer material.
 You can also get a cheaper version that still uses a GORE-TEX 3 layer construction as well as eVent hard shells being very tough, if fractionally heavier.
 Some examples of GORE-TEX Pro hard shell jackets.

-Over time I plan on looking deeper into all the different waterproof materials in the outdoor industry and passing my findings onto my readers.
+Over time I plan on looking deeper into all the different waterproof materials in the outdoor industry and passing my findings onto my readers but for now, you can check out our ultimate guide to dry bags.
 Thanks for reading our GORE-TEX Vs eVent Waterproof Material Comparison – Subscribe for more posts like this.

 Why invest in a good waterproof jacket?

 The first and perhaps the most obvious question you might have is why bother with a decent waterproof at all?
 It can be tempting to think that one of those cheap mac-in-a-bag’s will provide all the rain protection you might need.
 But without high-performance materials and reinforced construction, water will soon find a way in.